| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Andy Wilmot and Bob Wilmot.
 During 2003 the Club, which was founded in

 1990, had also won the Herts and Essex League and the McMullen Leaque.
+A reminder that winter was coming, despite the continuing hot and

 summery weather, was indicated by the presence of Essex County Council

-trading standard officers at the village hall who provided a while
+trading standard officers at the village hall who provided a “while

+you wait” testing service for electric blankets.
 Sarah Hannibal, 18, of the Weind in the village returned home after

 spending the summer in Uganda helping to establish an African Branch of